IBM/zos-node-accessor/README.md

 #### List jobs

-`listJobs(jobName)` - List JES jobs matching query condition
+`listJobs(jobNameOrOption)` - List JES jobs matching the given jobName or query option.
+The following parameters are accepted:

 ##### Parameter

+* jobName - specify a JES job name, it can contain a wildcard (*)

+##### Parameter

-* condition - _object_ -  An object whose valid keys are:
+* option - _object_ -  Option which contains:
-  *  jobName: specify a JES job name, it can contain a wildcard (*)
+  *  jobName - _string_ - specify a JES job name, which is optional and can contain a wildcard (*)
+  *  jobId - _string_ - specify a JES job ID, which is optional
-  *  owner:   specify a JES job owner, it can contain a wildcard (*)
+  *  owner - _string_ - specify a JES job owner, which is optional and can contain a wildcard (*)
-  *  status:  specify a JES job status, eg. ALL, OUTPUT
+  *  status - _string_ - specify a JES job status, eg. ALL, OUTPUT, which is optional

 ##### Return